 Todd & Weld is deeply committed to tribal sovereignty and the recognition of tribal rights.
-Our lawyers have experience representing tribal interests in a wide range of forums and on a wide range of issues, from assertion of sovereignty and gaming interests to internal governance matters.
+We represent tribal interests in federal, state, and tribal courts concerning a diverse range of issues, including tribal sovereignty, gaming interests, and internal tribal governance matters.

-The firm has the great privilege of representing the federally recognized Mashpee Wampanoag Indian Tribe.
-We represent the Tribe, tribal officials and committees and tribal members in connection with litigation in state and federal court, and in the Mashpee Wampanoag Tribal Court, where several of our lawyers were the first to be sworn into the Tribal Bar.
-Todd & Weld lawyers advise the Tribal Council, Tribal officers, and Tribal government committees - from the enrollment committee to the election committee – both in the drafting and adoption of Tribal laws, resolutions and legal documents, and in implementing law and legal policy.
+The firm has the great privilege of representing the federally recognized Mashpee Wampanoag Indian Tribe, and its officials, committees, and members.
+Several Todd & Weld lawyers were the first to be sworn into the Tribal Bar to handle matters heard in the Mashpee Wampanoag Tribal Court.
+We have advised the Tribal Council, officers, and government committees on drafting and adopting laws, resolutions, and legal documents, and in implementing Tribal law and legal policy.

 As the Tribe has pursued its rights to build a destination resort casino in Massachusetts, the firm, including Founding Partner Howard M. Cooper, worked with the Mashpee Wampanoag and its members in negotiating with the Commonwealth of Massachusetts, representing the Tribe before the Massachusetts Gaming Commission, and communicating with the Department of the Interior concerning the Tribe's federal efforts to obtain trust land.

 The firm represented a tribal member in a lawsuit against a municipality seeking to enforce his ancient aboriginal rights as a Native American under the federal Supremacy Clause to fish and shellfish free from local interference.
 We have counseled the Tribe in various state court matters related to torts and other claims.